DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/9 Types/Message/author.md

 A user who is the author of the message.

 ---
-This field has the following limitations:
+If you don't specify the author, the following automatic adjustments take place:

 - Without `author.name`, the name is displayed as "Unknown User".